 ※ Underwater lake of Terayama-no-Ana

-Prior to full-scale investigation, we planned a preliminary survey at Terayama-no-Ana for mid-to-late February 2026.
-This plan will be carried out while maintaining communication and coordination with relevant parties, including the Mine City Akiyoshidai Science Museum, landowners, and the Mine City cultural property protection division.
+Prior to full-scale exploration, we planned a preliminary survey at Terayama-no-Ana for mid-to-late February 2026.
+This plan is being led by Isaji, who heads both DIVE Explorers and JKUEP (Japan Karst & Underwater Exploration Project), and will be carried out in collaboration with Jun Shimizu, who regularly joins us as a team member, as well as with other collaborators, Mine City Akiyoshidai Science Museum, landowners, and the Mine City cultural property protection division.

 Because Terayama-no-Ana is a cultural property and the plan involves diving, internal review within Mine City was required, and we were able to obtain prospects for implementation.